SyedMohammedSameer/salsabil/README.md

 **Star ⭐ this repository** if Salsabil helped you grow your productivity garden!

-*Built by developers, for developers, with Islamic values at heart.*
+*Built by Mohammed Sameer Syed, with Islamic values at heart.*